ljq/jackliu-lua-notes/EN/lua-syntax.md

 ##### continue is not officially built and can be implemented in other ways

 Reasons for not providing continue:
 Lua-FAQ:
 This is a common complaint.
 The Lua authors felt that continue was only one of a number of possible new control flow mechanisms (the fact that it cannot work with the scope rules of repeat / untilwas a secondary factor.)
-The Lua author believes that continue is a non-essential feature and is only one of many new control flow mechanisms.
-Without this feature, the continue keyword will cause some problems in the repeat / until structure.

 ##### Several ways to simulate "continue" in lua: